-Much of the discussion of OneUnited Bank’s standoff with the Charles Street African Methodist Episcopal Church has focused on the terrible optics: A bailed-out minority-owned bank is threatening to foreclose on a congregation with ties to the abolition movement.
-Yet as the church’s auction date looms, there’s more at play than just the awful symbolism of this one case.
+MUCH OF the discussion of OneUnited Bank’s standoff with the Charles Street African Methodist Episcopal Church has focused on the terrible optics: A bailed-out minority-owned bank is threatening to foreclose on a congregation with ties to the abolition movement.
+Yet as a group of Boston ministers works feverishly to stir up a depositor revolt, and as the church’s auction date looms, there’s more at play than just the awful symbolism of this one case.
 The bigger issue is OneUnited’s dubious commitment to the communities it’s supposed to represent.

 Founded and headquartered in Boston, OneUnited was teetering on the verge of closure in October 2008.
 But, at the urging of powerful Bay State politicians like Barney Frank, the Treasury pumped $12 million in bailout funds into the bank.
 Local leaders saw the need to preserve a minority-owned bank to serve neighborhoods and populations that lenders had historically overlooked.

 For most of the last decade, though, OneUnited has been a Boston bank in name only.
 Federal banking regulators have repeatedly questioned OneUnited’s meager Boston loan book.
 The one fig leaf that kept regulators at bay was OneUnited’s willingness to do business with churches and other social-service organizations; take that away, and what’s left is a bank that was saved from insolvency even though it has long lacked any significant investments in low-income and minority communities.